 2. Pay Your Bills Right Away

-The APR for the Venture cards range from 12.99% to 23.99%, depending on your creditworthiness.
+The APR for the Venture cards vary depending on your creditworthiness.
 No matter the APR you qualify for, commit to paying off the card every month.
 Otherwise, the benefits of the card could be quickly negated by the interest you’re paying each month.
 If you carry a balance, you can use our credit card payoff calculator to determine how long it will take you to pay off the balance.

 Paying your bills early can also help you improve your credit score.
 When your credit card statement is issued, that balance is reported to credit reporting agencies as debt.
 If your balance is high, the reported debt can lower your credit score—even if you end up paying the balance in full by the due date!
 Paying off your balance before the statement cycle closes can reduce your debt-to-credit ratio and improve your credit score.